kammitama5/kammitama5.github.io/_posts/2021-7-29-Thursday-July-29th.md

 - I started week 1 of a book club focused on Statistics using R (once a week)
 - I hung out with my Cryptography prof and had a great time, and it has built me up a lot.
 Part of it is just having that sort of postive role model, like someone holding your hand and nudging you along.
 And that's been really great for me.
-- I joined an algorithm group that meets for an hour on Sundays (for black engineers, to study the thing I hate studying that I mentioned in lieu of puzzles)
+- I joined an algorithm group that meets for an hour on Sundays (for black engineers, to study the thing I hate studying that I mentioned in lieu of puzzles.
+I don't know why I always imagine when someone sends me HR or leetcode that I'm a court jester doing tricks to the amusement of that entity).
 - I got into a recruiting event and completed another, which still has a research day next week (where people from the company will present posters)

 ## Wrap up